worstkiller/jetpackcompose_canvas_icon_pack/README.md

     }
 }
 ```
-There are much more in the code, all the are simple enough to follow and build.
-This shows the how easy the new Jetpack compose Canvas api's are to follow and play around.
+There are much more in the code, all are simple enough to follow and create.
+This shows how easy the new Jetpack compose Canvas api's are to follow and play around.

 ## 💁 Feel Free to Reach for :